holcombet/hs-to-lean/README.md

 ```

 **NOTE:** At present, the program is designed to output the translated Lean code into a file named "result.txt" in src.

+## Relevant Developmental Notes:

+Current limitations:
+* translation of Haskell functions into Lean are implemented for only pattern matching functions (in FunBind, src/TranslateHaskell.hs) and does not account for functions that do not require (recursive) pattern matching